arteria/cmsplugin-contact-plus/README.md

 ## Changelog
 ### Development
-Please have a look at the latest commits for the work-in-progress-development version.
+Please have a look at the latest commits for the work-in-progress development version.

 ### 1.1.14 - 20.
 03. 2015